“Good things come to those who bait,” said some wise guy a long time ago.

 We can’t discuss survival fishing without talking about building a fishing kit.
 When it comes to fishing in a survival sense, there are three kinds of situations.

-The first is when you can remain at home (or at your bug out shelter).
+The first is when you can remain at home (or at your bug out location).
 The second is when you’re on the go and relying on your bug out bag.
 The last is when you’re in a serious emergency and have nothing on you besides what’s inside your pockets.

 For Your Home

-If you’re able to stay at home, then it’s good to have all kinds of survival gear ready, including items for catching fish.
+If you’re able to stay at home, then it’s good to have all kinds of survival gear ready, including items for catching and trapping fish.
 While these stuff aren’t required for survival fishing, they will make it much easier for you.

 Here are the items you should prepare in case SHTF: